innercoder78/discord-dm-exporter/README.md

 Date Range mode exports messages that fall within the selected local calendar dates.

 Use this when you want a cleaner start and end point.
+The Start date and End date can be the same day.

 ### EVERYTHING